longislandjavascript/lijs.org/README.md

 It is deployed to the custom domain `lijs.org` via a Netlify continuous deployment GitHub integration.

-Netlify offers Lamda functions and forms, which could be fun :)

 ## 🚀 Quick start

 1.  **Start developing.**